By Becca Badgett

-Growing wax myrtle as an evergreen shrub or small tree is an excellent addition to the landscape.
+Growing wax myrtle (Myrica cerifera) as an evergreen shrub or small tree is an excellent addition to the landscape.
 Learning how to plant wax myrtle is relatively simple.
 The wax myrtle tree or shrub is often used for a fast growing hedge or privacy screen and may be used singly as an attractive specimen plant in the yard.

 Wax Myrtle Care Tips